-When Beauty got married, her husband Manu gave her two wedding gifts, water and a stepdaughter.
+When Beauty got married, her husband Manu gave her two wedding gifts, water and a daughter.

-Manu experienced the deep pain of losing his first wife three years ago.
+Manu experienced deep pain after losing his first wife.
 She tripped and fell while returning home from gathering water, and the injuries she sustained complicated her pregnancy, and eventually caused her death.
 The tragedy shook Manu's family to its core, and left his young daughter without a caretaker while he worked each day.

 Manu's mother and his neighbors pressured him to remarry quickly, but Manu refused to do so until he could install a handpump just outside his home.

 So, before he married Beauty, Manu took out a small loan, and had a tubewell and hand pump placed on the premises, just outside his kitchen.
 Using the money he earned driving a taxi, Manu repaid the loan on a monthly basis, and was proud to present the pump to his new bride, Beauty.

 Inspired by her husband's success, Beauty decided to take out a new WaterCredit loan to finance the construction of a safe, private pit latrine.